Our Top Tips to owning your dream home in Nigeria—— December 22, 2021

 - In addition, if you are buying for Investment, research property management options open to you post-purchase.

-- If you intend to buy into a particular ongoing development, do some research into the background of the developer and ensure his/her track record aligns with your expectations.
+- If you intend to buy off plan into a particular ongoing development, do some research into the background of the developer and ensure his/her track record aligns with your expectations.

-The foregoing is an exercise that one can easily carry out oneself via the Internet, in the comfort of one’s home or office and by visiting property portals and websites devoted to the Nigerian property Market.
+Before starting to buy property in Nigeria, the foregoing is an exercise that one can easily carry out oneself via the Internet, in the comfort of one’s home or office by visiting property portals and websites devoted to the Nigerian property Market.
 Useful background information can be obtained in this manner that will serve as a foundation for further analysis in the next step.

 4. Ensure you do a proper title search on the identified property